LauMartinez-Code/gnx-graphql/README.md

 1 - Can't exist more than one employee with the same dni 2 - Employee must have more than 18 years old
 3 - In all the collections from_date must be smaller than to_date
-4 - The same employee cannot have 2 titles with the same dept_name in the same portion of time 5 - Gender must be implemented as Enum
+4 - The same employee cannot have 2 titles in the same portion of time 5 - The same employee cannot have 2 salaries in the same portion of time 6 - Gender must be implemented as Enum
-6 - Cant't be 2 departments with the same dept_name
+7 - Cant't be 2 departments with the same dept_name
-7 - Can't be 2 employees assigned to the same department in the same portion of time 8 - Can't be 2 managers assigned to the same department in the same portion of time 9 - Can't delete a child from a relation
+8 - Can't be 2 employees assigned to the same department in the same portion of time 9 - Can't be 2 managers assigned to the same department in the same portion of time 10 - Can't delete a child from a relation

 Keep in mind
 1 - All the collections are independent